AlakeDaniel/HNG14-DevOps-Intenship/stage-1/README.md

 ## Overview

 A lightweight personal API built with Python and Flask, deployed on an AWS EC2 instance behind an Nginx reverse proxy with SSL.
 The API exposes three endpoints providing basic status and personal information.
+The app is served via Gunicorn for fast, production-grade performance and managed by systemd for persistent uptime.

 **Live URL:** `https://mygoal.chickenkiller.com`